Emancipation of Minors Basics

 Close to half of the states -- including New York and Pennsylvania -- provide no separate statutory provisions for emancipation.
 Instead, these states rely on the fact that emancipation is automatically achieved upon a minor getting married, joining the armed forces, or reaching the age of majority.

 Age Requirements for Emancipation

-Generally, the statutory age at which a minor can petition a court for emancipation is at least sixteen years or older, but below the age of majority (which among the vast majority of states is eighteen years of age).
-California allows a minor of the age of fourteen to petition its courts for emancipation.
+Generally, the minimum age at which a minor can petition a court for emancipation is at sixteen years of age (giving a two year head start in most states, where the age of majority is eighteen years of age).
+California, on the other hand, has a minimum age of fourteen to petition its courts for emancipation.

 A petition for emancipation is not always made by a fourteen or sixteen year old minor.
 Many people see child actors and other young stars in the mainstream media and make certain pre-assumed judgments about the emancipation process.
 Emancipation is frequently seen as a method for minors, especially those with a substantial personal income, to protect that income from irresponsible, greedy parents.
 Though this is a situation that might justify an emancipation petition, there are many other situations that similarly justify the need for emancipation.

 A petition for emancipation may be brought by a mentally challenged person who is older than the default age of majority (18), but who has not yet been emancipated due to their mental illness, for example.
 If the mental illness is not so debilitating as to preclude adult decision-making, the court may actually grant the petition to allow the person control over his or her finances and enjoyment of the various social, legal, and economic benefits that come with emancipation.

 It’s important to remember that the default age of majority has some amount of fluidity.
 It’s not always eighteen years old – in the case of a significantly mentally challenged person, they may not become emancipated until much later.